Te Puia, Rotorua

 You can choose from a variety of high-thrill rides, or bundle them together with a combo pass (which is what we did).
 The Freefall Xtreme simulates skydiving, and yes, it really feels like you’re flying.
 The Shweeb is unlike anything we’ve tried before: a pedal-powered capsule suspended from a monorail track that had us racing and giggling like kids.
 And then there’s the Agrojet, a jet boat ride that whips around a custom watercourse at wild speeds.

-What we loved most was that everything was set up for quick transitions, so there’s no long waiting around.
-The staff were super welcoming and great at walking you through each activity, great if you’re a first-timer.
+What we loved most was that everything was set up for quick transitions, so there was no long waiting around.
+The staff were super welcoming and great at walking you through each activity, which is great if you’re a first-timer.

 9. Roll around in a Zorb